 The Ministry of Industry and Trade proposes a “way out” for Vietnamese cassava exports

-At the conference titled “Vietnam’s Cassava Supply Chain: Current Situation and Challenges,” Ms. Vương Thị Oanh, representative of the Import-Export Department under the Ministry of Industry and Trade, emphasized that Vietnam’s cassava exports are now almost entirely dependent on the Chinese market.
+Ms. Vương Thị Oanh is the representative of the Import-Export Department under the Ministry of Industry and Trade.
+She emphasized that Vietnam’s cassava products are now almost entirely dependent on the Chinese market.
 Such high concentration exposes the sector to risks stemming from policy shifts, demand fluctuations, and price volatility in that single market.

 Although export volumes to China increased sharply in 2025, average export prices trended downward.
 This reflects limitations in price negotiation capacity and in the global positioning of Vietnamese cassava, which is still largely exported in raw or semi-processed form.